 The SBLHS blog has a helpful discussion on the use of “and” or “but” at the start of a sentence.
 And they are permissible.
 But one should use them sparingly.
 For the full and very helpful post, please see the SBLHS blog.

-Recently, I mentioned some fun to be had in hunting up references to and citing instances where volumes from Migne’s Patrologia latina exist in different versions.
-The folks at SBL Press have now kindly resolved the mystery in a new blog post.
+There’s some fun to be had in hunting up references to and citing instances where volumes from Migne’s Patrologia latina exist in different versions.
+The folks at SBL Press have kindly resolved the mystery.
 Most significantly, SBL Press notes, According to the Patrologia Latina Database … , PL’s printing history can be divided into two […]

 The past couple days, I’ve come across a pair of references in Cranfield’s and Moo’s Romans commentaries to comments by Ambrosiaster about the origin of the Christian community in Rome, and I’ve been curious to give this reference a look.
 Both authors cite the reference as found in J.-P. Migne’s Patrologia latina, vol. 17, col. 46 […]